octodns/octodns-transip/README.md

 TransipProvider support root NS record management.
 To stay backwards compatible root NS management is an opt-in setting

-**Caveats:**
+**notes:**

-  *1*: Transip currently only supports FQDN values for root nameservers.
+  - Transip currently only supports FQDN values for root nameservers.

-  *2*: Transip has no TTL for nameservers, so a default value of 3600 is implied.
+  - Transip has no TTL for root nameservers, so the TTL value is ignored
-So please use the same TTL in your source(s).
-If the provider detects no changes in root NS values but TTL, it will skip updating the root nameservers

 #### Dynamic